Systematic Error & Random Error

 • Always a good practice to take repeated measurements across different regions of wire when determining the diameter of a thin piece of wire as it may not be uniform

-Sources of Random errors
+Sources of Random Errors

 • Arise from parallax error when an observer reads a scale from an inconsistent direction